TivinCorporation2000/Open-Issues/README.md

-# Welcome to the Tivi Corporation open issues repository!
+# Welcome to the Tivin Corporation open issues repository!

 To get started, please open the wiki to understand the information, terms, how to use, etc..